jeremiah-k/mmrelay-wiki/Community-Plugin-Development-Guide.md

 Welcome to the M<>M Relay plugin development guide!
 This document will get you started with writing plugins for the relay system.
-It covers setting up a development environment, understanding the `BasePlugin` class, and creating your first plugin.
-This guide is here to help you extend the relay's functionality with custom plugins tailored to your specific needs.
+Whether you want to add weather reports, track telemetry data, or create custom commands, this guide will show you how to extend the relay's functionality with your own plugins.

+We'll cover everything from setting up your development environment to creating and deploying your first plugin.
+The examples are practical and ready to use, so you can start building right away.

 ## Changes in v1.0